Do Comprehensive Claims Raise Your Rates?

 You know that collision claims raise your auto insurance rates, but what about comprehensive?
+Do comprehensive claims count against you?

 Therefore, the more claims you file, regardless if it is a comprehensive or collision, the more likely you will see a price increase for your annual premium.
 Luckily, multiple comprehensive claims do not impact your annual premium as badly as collision, and in most cases, you pay under $100 in those increases per bi-annual payment.